hasura/graphql-engine/docs/graphql/manual/guides/telemetry.rst

   :depth: 1
   :local:

-The Hasura GraphQL Engine collects anonymous telemetry data that helps the Hasura team in understanding how the product is being used and in deciding what to focus on next.
+The Hasura GraphQL engine collects anonymous telemetry data that helps the Hasura team in understanding how the product is being used and in deciding what to focus on next.